crcn/beanpoll.js/README.md

 - Distribution built in, helping you create decoupled, scalable applications.
 - Use it to augment pre-existing frameworks, such as [express](https://github.com/visionmedia/express)!
 - Asyncronous, or Synchronous.
 Pick your flavor.
-- Intercept push / pulls based on data (seee below).
+- Intercept push / pulls based on data (seee examples).

 Code Usage